The question is how to get rid of ticks. But you could call it a tick-ing time bomb.

-As a result, many health and insect control experts are predicting the summer of 2019 to be another bad season for ticks and their disease-carrying bites.
+As a result, many health and insect control experts are predicting this summer to be another bad season for ticks and their disease-carrying bites.

 Ticks are best known for transmitting Lyme Disease, which can cause a rash, fatigue, fever, chills, and headaches.
 Lyme Disease can also cause aches in muscles and joints.
 If left untreated, Lyme Disease can cause arthritis, severe joint pain and swelling.
 So it’s no wonder that summer outdoor activities make us think about how to get rid of ticks and control tick populations.